agsb/jelly/documents/LogBook.md

 # LogBook

+### 12/09/2023

+The draw of glue logics circuits, as complex, common and minimal, done.
+Not finish, not tested, just scretch.

+Replaced terms _begin_ and _again_ with _while_ and _until_ for clarify loop concepts.

 ### 06/09/2023

 There are two extra circuits around Jelly, one for zero detector and one for reverse move.